 Side Effects of Taking Xanax and Tylenol

 Tylenol, or acetaminophen, is an over-the-counter medication like codeine often used to treat fever, headaches, and other minor aches and pain relievers, just like tramadol, and this drug serves as a muscle relaxant supplement.
-Plain Tylenol can safely be used with Xanax, but the Tylenol dosage should not exceed 3,000 milligrams per day.
+Taking plain Tylenol (acetaminophen) with Xanax is generally considered safe, but you should always confirm with your doctor or pharmacist before combining medications.

 On the other hand, Tylenol PM should generally not be used with Xanax.
 This medication contains a sedating antihistamine known as diphenhydramine.
 Like Xanax, diphenhydramine depresses the central nervous system.
 As a result, drug interactions of the combined effects of these medications significantly impact the central nervous system.
 When Tylenol PM and Xanax are consumed together, drowsiness or sleepiness, lightheadedness, dizziness, dry mouth, confusion, trouble concentrating, and respiratory depression may develop.
 Be aware that diphenhydramine is also the main ingredient in Benadryl, an over-the-counter allergy medication.
 The side effects of taking Benadryl with Xanax are similar.
 More severe side effects of Xanax and diphenhydramine combined are a slower heart rate and reduced consciousness.
 Notably, respiratory depression associated with the combined use of alcohol, benzodiazepines, opioids, and other similar substances is one of the leading causes of overdose deaths.